mozilla/receiptverifier/README.md

 **NetworkError**: some network error occurred that kept validation from completing.
 That is, a receipt seemed okay but we weren't able to contact the server to verify if.
 This will happen when the user agent is offline.

+**MozAppsNotSupported**: the `navigator.mozApps` API is not supported by this client.
+The app can't be "installed" on this browser.

 **ServerError**: subclass of `NetworkError`; the server did something wrong.
 This might be an invalid response from the server, or a wifi login in the way, or the server is down, etc.  Like a network error, it's not the user's fault!

 **VerificationIncomplete**: this is the state until the verification actually completes.